Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Modelling the Spectral Energy Distribution: Methodology

-In the Boomerang nebula, the FWHM of the emission from the central waist/disk region is 4.3 \kms \citep{sahai2017}, which may suggest an expansion velocity of 2.2 \kms. \citet{jura1999} suggest FWHM $<$ 5 \kms from molecular gas observations around evolved red giant stars.
-Hence, for the warm inner disk, we assumed an expansion velocity of 2 \kms to derive the mass-loss rates.
+For the warm inner disk in these objects, the expansion velocity is likely to be much lower.
+For example, in the Boomerang nebula, the FWHM of the emission from the central waist/disk region is 4.3 \kms \citep{sahai2017}, which may suggest an expansion velocity of 2.2 \kms. \citet{jura1999} suggest FWHM $<$ 5 \kms from molecular gas observations around evolved red giant stars.
+We have therefore assumed an expansion velocity of 2 \kms~to derive the ages and mass-loss rates for the warm inner disks in post-RGB.

-In contrast, for the post-AGBs we assumed an expansion velocity of 15 \kms for the cool outer shell and 2 \kms for the inner disk.
-In the case of nested shells, e.g. in the post-AGB ``shell" source, J050632.10-714229.8 (\S\,\ref{J050632}), we assumed an expansion velocity of 50 \kms for the inner shell.
+In the post-AGB phase, the cold outer shell is most likely a remnant of the previous AGB phase.
+Since typical AGB expansion velocity is 15 \kms \citep{olofsson1993}, we adopt this value for the cool post-AGB shells.
+For the inner disk, we use an expansion velocity of 2 \kms, similar to the post-RGBs.
+The SED of some post-AGB sources such as J050632.10-714229.8 (\S\,\ref{J050632}) indicate the presence of `nested shells'.
+Following the original AGB phase, a post-AGB wind may develop.
+Radiation pressure from the hot central post-AGB star on the less dense post-AGB wind may accelerate the dust to velocities of upto 150 \kms \citep{szczerba1993}.
+Since, our post-AGB sources are relatively cool ($T_{\mathrm eff}$ $<$ 10000 K), we assume a smaller value of 50 \kms for the expansion velocity of the warm inner post-AGB shells.